5 best Robin alternatives & competitors

 Skedda is a scheduling platform designed primarily for venue-style bookings: coworking spaces, studios, and sports facilities.
 Its strengths lie in self-service room and desk booking, embeddable calendars, and public-facing scheduling workflows.
 For organizations managing external access or simple space reservations, it offers a lightweight experience.

 For hybrid office environments, Skedda may feel limited.
-It does not currently support hybrid policy enforcement, presence rules, or team coordination workflows.
+It does not currently support structured attendance workflows, presence tracking, or team coordination features.
 Compared to tools like Robin or deskbird, it also lacks native event management and HRIS integrations, making it less suited for companies focused on employee engagement and the in-office experience.

 Skedda pricing

-Plans start at $99/month, billed annually.
+Plans start at $99/month for 15 spaces (Starter), rising to $149/month for 20 spaces (Plus) and $199/month for 25 spaces (Premier), billed annually.
 Advanced features are only available on higher tiers.
-No free trial is listed publicly.

 Skedda potential drawbacks